 Archivio's unusual approach is to take its pictures from existing archives before weaving stories around them.
 In this issue, photographs taken from the Stasi archives feature secret agents performing hand-to-hand combat, their identities hidden by simple scrawled marker pen.
 In another story, Andrea Pinotti writes about the three dimensional nature of images via a set of photographs taken from a 1978 study of the Turin Shroud.

-Happiness in Magazines – The Stack Awards 2018, is up on The Double Negative.
+Happiness in Magazines – The Stack Awards 2018 is published by The Double Negative.